 - Clearly state the information sought under the GIPA Act

-- Be accompanied by the application fee of $30 in the form of a money order or cheque made payable to Housing NSW
+- Be accompanied by the application fee of $30 in the form of a money order or cheque made payable to FACS Housing

 - Must have a return postal address within Australia